 After lunch in the garden, we suggest taking a siesta as needed.
 The afternoon could be warm, but a walk through the vineyards westwards to Vaugines (shortest walk is 30 minutes one way, see Luberon Walks under Cucuron), where one can take an ice cream or a drink at the local cafe.

-The swimming enthusiasts have probably already been to the Etang de la Bond, just 5 km. east, on bikes on by car.
-In high summer, we normally end up at the Bond by car around 6pm for a long swim and in order to cool down before the evening.
-At Etang de la Bond, there are also 2 cafes, also serving food at lunch time and for dinner and one of our favourite restaurants in the area: Restaurant du Lac.
+The swimming enthusiasts have probably already been to the Etang de la Bond, just 5 km. east, on bikes or by car.
+In high summer, we normally end up at the Bond by car around 6pm for a long swim in order to cool down before the evening.
+At Etang de la Bond, there are 2 cafes, also serving food at lunch time.

 SATURDAY - Luberon, a light start, but with lots of viticulture

 Pack a large picnic lunch with necessary accessories like fresh bread, cheese, cakes and drinks.
 First, drive up to Buoux, right in the heart of Luberon (just north of Cucuron); via Lourmarin.
 Here you could take a look at Fort de Buoux and possibly take morning coffees in the Auberge des Seguins (where the road stops).

 Then drive on to the village of Bonnieux just after the top of the Luberon, with great views across to Lacoste and the entire north of Luberon.
 Bonnieux has also a bakery Museum.